Roasted Artichoke with Garlic Butter

-If I was a rich lass, I'd eat artichokes all day and all night.
+If I were a rich lass, I'd eat artichokes all day and all night.

 I'd just sit there...